-- 5.4.1.5 The Department requires a Franchisee who will employ sufficient crew with relevant training and route knowledge to operate services in accordance with their proposed timetables, taking account of all relevant factors (including the need for train crew training to support the introduction of any rolling stock classes that are newly-introduced into the franchise, route learning, and operation under ERTMS). - 5.4.1.6 The Department requires a Franchisee who will: - i.
+5.4.1.8 The Department requires a Franchisee who will:

+- i.
 Take the lead in identifying proposals to reduce journey times through timetabling innovations or infrastructure enhancements in addition to those already planned by Network Rail (supported if necessary by deployment of rolling stock with the technical capability to take advantage of those enhancements), particularly on routes where current timetabled journey times are slow by comparison with the passenger rail network as whole; - ii.
+Identify ways to overcome the obstacles to successful delivery of worthwhile enhancements, including by working with Network Rail, other
-Identify ways to overcome the obstacles to successful delivery of worthwhile enhancements, including by working with Network Rail, other passenger and freight operators, and other stakeholders (including potential funders); and - iii.
-Drive forward progress within the industry to deliver them. - 5.4.1.7 The Department requires a Franchisee who will identify where there is likely to be demand for services to operate earlier in the morning and/or later in the evening than is permitted by Network Rail's engineering access rules and who will work with, and where necessary challenge, Network Rail to overcome the obstacles to meeting that demand. - 5.4.1.8 The Department requires a Franchisee who will take a proactive approach to planning for demand for seasonal travel and travel to and from special events and, so far as reasonably practicable, provide the capacity needed to meet that demand.

-(B) EVIDENCE THAT BIDDERS SHOULD PROVIDE

-- 5.4.1.9 In addition to the Minimum Evidential Requirements, Bidders' responses shall cover as a minimum: - i.
-An overview of the principal proposed changes to service patterns and rolling stock at any time during the Franchise Term, compared to the December 2014 timetable, to include: - A description of proposed train service frequency enhancements over and above the requirements of the TSR; - A description of any changes to the rolling stock types that are deployed on each route served by the Franchise; - A description of any infrastructure changes that the Bidder is assuming (over and above those described in the Base Infrastructure Assumptions Document); - A description of how the Bidder's timetables and operational plans (including its approach to management, diagramming and deployment of rolling stock and train crew) will support better train service performance; - A technical annex (which is excluded from the page count) setting out: - Any new Timetable Planning Rules, or changes to the existing rules, that have been assumed (with supporting evidence, including the views of Network Rail); - Any proposed flexing of other passenger and freight operators' services that has been assumed (with an explanation of why this flexing is considered to be achievable); - Any changes to the Engineering Access Statement (Section 4) and signal box opening hours that have been assumed (again with supporting evidence, including the views of Network Rail); and
+- passenger and freight operators, and other stakeholders (including potential funders); and - iii.
+Drive forward progress within the industry to deliver them. - 5.4.1.9 The Department requires a Franchisee who will identify where there is likely to be demand for services to operate earlier in the morning and/or later in the evening than is permitted by Network Rail's engineering access rules and who will work with, and where necessary challenge, Network Rail to overcome the obstacles to meeting that demand. - 5.4.1.10 The Department requires a Franchisee who will be proactive in supporting and driving forward the development and implementation of the new station and line re-opening projects that are mentioned in paragraph 15.2 of Schedule 6.2 of the Franchise Agreement. - 5.4.1.11 The Department requires a Franchisee who will take a proactive approach to planning for demand for seasonal travel and travel to and from special events and, so far as reasonably practicable, provide the capacity needed to meet that demand. - (B) EVIDENCE THAT BIDDERS SHOULD PROVIDE - 5.4.1.12 In addition to the Minimum Evidential Requirements, Bidders' responses shall cover as a minimum: - i.
+An overview of the principal proposed changes to service patterns and rolling stock at any time during the Franchise Term, compared to the December 2014 timetable, to include: - A description of proposed train service frequency enhancements over and above the requirements of the TSR; - A description of any changes to the rolling stock types that are deployed on each route served by the Franchise; - A description of any infrastructure changes that the Bidder is assuming (over and above those described in the Base Infrastructure Assumptions Document); - A description of how the Bidder's timetables and operational plans (including its approach to management, diagramming and deployment of rolling stock and train crew) will support better train service performance; - A technical annex (which is excluded from the page count) setting out: